Restricted Path Characteristic Function Determines the Law of Stochastic Processes: Determination of tensor from the development

 {\bf Step~2.} Our starting point is the formula~\eqref{key 1, derivative expression} obtained in \S\ref{sec: der} above.
 Let us rewrite the inner summands thereof by

 for $\WW=\left(\ww_{1}, \ldots, \ww_{{n}}\right)$ and $I =\left(i_1, \ldots, i_{n}\right)$.
 We then recast \eqref{key 1, derivative expression} with $W$ in place of $J$ as follows:

 Notice that the comments ensuing \eqref{to find} explains the necessity of the assumption $X \in \hatE$.
-Also, by virtue of \eqref{key 1, derivative expression}, nonzero contributions to the summation on the right-hand side of \eqref{two sums} arises only from the pairs $(I,\WW)$ such that $I \sim W$.
+Also, by virtue of \eqref{key 1, derivative expression}, non-zero contributions to the summation on the right-hand side of \eqref{two sums} arises only from the pairs $(I,\WW)$ such that $I \sim W$.

 {\bf Step~3.} Next let us motivate our choice for $\left\{M_i=\mw_i\right\}_{1 \leq i \leq d}$.
 The essential property required for $\left\{\mw_i\right\}_{1 \leq i \leq d}$ is the following:

 Indeed, assuming \eqref{key2}, we find that all the terms on the right-hand side of \eqref{two sums} have trivial $(1,n+1)$-entry unless $I=W=\WW$.
 Recall the definition of $\cw$ from \eqref{const cj}; we then have